Model Predictive Control of Thermo-Hydraulic Systems Using Primal Decomposition: UNDERGROUND HEATING SYSTEM

 \subsection{Model predictive controllers}

-Two MPCs were used to control each system.
-Both controllers were implemented in \textsc{Matlab}.
-One MPC solved optimization problem \eqref{eq:mpc} using the standard interior-point method (IPM) of \textsc{Matlab}.
-The second MPC solved \eqref{eq:mpc} using the primal decomposition (PD) scheme presented in this work with the vector of primal variables $\ve{u}_{\hydraulic}$.
-The control-horizon was set to $n_{\control}=12$, spanning \SI{24}{\hour}, since $\Delta t =\SI{2}{\hour}$.
-Hence, the total number of optimization variables of each MPC is given by $n_{\control}\left(n_{\cvcv}+n_{\mathrm{x}}+2n_{\pipe} + 3\right)$ (see Table~\ref{tab:vars}).
+Two MPCs were implemented in \textsc{Matlab} with a control-horizon of $n_{\control}=12$.
+One solved optimization problem \eqref{eq:mpc} using \textsc{Matlab}’s standard interior-point method (IPM), while the other used the primal decomposition (PD) scheme introduced here with primal variables $\ve{u}_{\hydraulic}$.